Get a $4,000 Loan Online with Fast Approval

 Before you say yes to any loan, ask yourself one simple question: will the payment fit your budget month after month?
 It’s similar to what responsible lenders weigh — whether you can realistically repay based on your income and the bills you already have.
 You can run the check yourself in 30 seconds.

 Add up all your monthly debt payments, then divide by your monthly income before taxes.
-A good rule of thumb is to keep that number — your debt-to-income ratio — at or under 43%.2
+A good rule of thumb is to keep that number — your debt-to-income ratio — 36%-43% ceiling, but thresholds may vary.

 Stretching the loan over a longer term lowers the monthly amount (though you’ll pay a bit more interest overall), or you could borrow a little less.
-The goal is a payment you’ll barely notice, not one you’ll dread.
+The goal is a payment that fits within your budget without crowding out essentials.

 Other Financing Options You Can Use